Skip to content

 Dual-beam NDIR.
 Image source.

 Within NDIR, there are two sensor types – single-beam and dual-beam.
-Both of these sensor types operate in exactly the same fashion, and both have the same potential for accuracy.
+Both operate in exactly the same fashion and have the same potential for accuracy.
 The difference, however, is that dual-beam NDIR sensors have a second reference beam normally used once daily.

 This second beam is typically factory set and is used to automatically calibrate the primary sensor, which is constantly being used and can have more drift.
-In theory, this allows the device to remain more accurate without manual calibrations.
+Theoretically, this allows the device to remain more accurate without manual calibrations.

 Senseair (a big sensor company which makes both single-beam and dual-beam NDIR sensors) states that dual-beam NDIR is not particularly effective in the long term.
 While dual-beam products may be more accurate out of the box (close to their factory calibration), many variables can cause readings to drift – even on dual-beam sensors.

-Therefore, while some companies will heavily advertise their usage of a dual-beam sensor, it’s far from an essential feature.
-Over time, both single-beam and dual-beam NDIR will require calibrating and be similarly accurate.
-The one advantage of dual beam NDIR is that your monitor should be accurate without user input while it’s new.
+Therefore, while some companies will heavily advertise their use of a dual-beam sensor, it’s far from an essential feature.
+Over time, both single-beam and dual-beam NDIR will require calibration and be similarly accurate.
+The one advantage of dual-beam NDIR is that your monitor should be accurate without user input while it’s new.

-Left: Qingping historical view.
+Left: AIRVALENT monitor historical view.
 Right: Aranet4 historical view.

 You can view and analyse data on most carbon dioxide monitors in two ways.
 The first is on the device itself.
 However, this has some big downsides – specifically, you can only get information on carbon dioxide concentrations at the given moment.
 There is no way to view historical data.

-Some higher-end devices fix this issue by allowing the user to view data on an app or export it in a spreadsheet.
-This is incredibly useful as it can allow you to identify ventilation trends and compare data from different time periods.
+Some higher-end devices fix this issue by allowing the user to view data on an app or export it to a spreadsheet.
+This is incredibly useful as it can allow you to identify ventilation trends and compare data from different periods.
 Want to know if the carbon dioxide concentrations increase while you’re sleeping?
-This is data you won’t be able to see on a monitor unless it supports a historical data view.
+You won’t be able to see this data on a monitor unless it supports a historical data view.

 Some people will consider this feature unnecessary, but I highly recommend purchasing a monitor with such a feature if you can afford it.
-On this list, devices such as the Aranet4 and Qingping monitors support data exporting and viewing via an app.
+On this list, devices like the Aranet4 and Qingping monitors support data exporting and viewing via an app.

 Aranet4 Home Sensor Performance